Cameo Kirby (1914 film): Plot

 In New Orleans, Gene Kirby, nicknamed Cameo, finds himself financially ruined after his father's death and must auction off the plantation with all the slaves.
 After the sale, Cameo goes with Randall, an old friend of the family, on a boat that goes up the river hosting a gambling hall.
 On board, Cameo wins against Colonel Moreau, a professional player; at the same time, Randall, involved in the game, loses all his properties.
 Unaware that Cameo wants to return his losses, Randall kills himself.
 Randall's son Tom swears revenge and, when Moreau is killed in a duel against Cameo, he steals the weapon from the dead man's hand, making the duel look like murder.
-Cameo escapes capture but manages to convince Tom's sister, Adele, of whom Cameo is in love, of his innocence.
+Cameo escapes capture but manages to convince Tom's sister, Adele, with whom Cameo is in love, of his innocence.
 When the gun is found in Tom's possession, the Randall family recognizes Cameo's innocence, restoring his honor: Cameo, a true southern gentleman, can be entrusted with the fate of the beautiful Adele, making him enter their family.